Virtual Surgery Intelligence

 In addition to bone rendering, Natural Rendering renders the soft tissues and presents these in a photorealistic and tactile manner.
 This enables the precise recognition of the course and pathology of important cranial nerves and blood vessels, thus making surgical interventions safer.

 For ultimate precision before, after and shortly during ENT operations, VSI allows virtual overlapping of 3D CT or MRI images over the surgical site.
 VSI identifies the patient using anatomic landmarks and positions the scans onto them with millimetre precision.
 This allows the ENT surgeon to pinpoint where each structure is located, the location of the pathology, and additional important details (e.g. localisation of individual lymph nodes form the SPECT/CT scans).

 VSI Telesurgery and VSI Documentation are additional useful functions included in VSI Head&Neck.

-VSI Telesurgery enables the user to video-call an expert, colleague or department with the headset, during an operation.
+VSI Telesurgery enables the user to video-call an expert, colleague or department with the headset.
 This can be of great benefit, as the surgeon’s field of vision is transmitted to the laptop or PC of the call’s recipient, independent of location.
 This function is extremely useful for the training of young assistant doctors.

-VSI Documentation allows the surgeon to take photos and record videos of the surgical site during the operation.
+VSI Documentation allows the surgeon to take photos and record videos of the surgical site.
 These can be accessed via VSI Manager – the VSI platform used to upload CT/MRI scans – and can be used in the surgical report.
 The material is accessed offline, as data remains within the clinic.